Praeses: Modern uses

 The chair of a student society in the Netherlands or Belgium may be called a praeses; in Dutch the official spelling has changed to "preses" but most student societies still observe the Latin spelling.
 Various minor offices may be designated by a compound title, e.g. dooppraeses in charge of initiation and associated hazing.

-In modern Italian the word "preside" is still used to indicate the head of primary or secondary school, generally equivalent to the American principal or the British headmaster positions.
+In modern Italian the word "preside" is still used to indicate the head teacher of a primary or secondary school, generally equivalent to the American principal or the British headmaster positions.

 In Norway, the office of archbishop has been abolished.
 Instead, the Lutheran Church of Norway has a Bishops Conference which is presided over by a praeses.

+In Sweden, the chair of academic institutions and disputations, as well as the bishop of Cathedral chapters, is called preses.

-The church bodies Evangelical Church in the Rhineland and Evangelical Church of Westphalia, in which the title and function of bishop are unknown, are also chaired by a praeses (Präses, plural: Präsides).
+The church bodies of the Evangelical Church in the Rhineland and Evangelical Church of Westphalia, in which the title and function of bishop are unknown, are also chaired by a praeses (Präses, plural: Präsides).

-In other German church bodies the title usually refers to the president of the synod.
+In other German church bodies, the title usually refers to the president of the synod.